golesuman/job-recommendation-server/README.md

 # job-recommendation-server
-Server for job recommendation algorithm
+Backend for job recommendation algorithm and training